DR EVELYNE BOURDUA-ROY: IS SHE CANADA’S TIM NOAKES?

 The authors also ask: “Don’t we say that type 2 diabetes is a chronic and progressive disease?
 It doesn’t have to be this way.”

 They say that in its current state, Canada’s Food Guide is not balanced.
 It over emphasises relatively nutrient-poor carbohydrates, including processed and ultra-processed carbohydrates, and under-emphasises fats.

 The doctors also point out that no one has ever tested these dietary recommendations in a population to see if they are good for our health.
 There are also no scientific studies to support the guidelines.

 Click here to read: ‘Cure’ for type 2 diabetes?
 A doctor’s personal journey

-They emphasise the consequences for public health after the US and Canada launched the guidelines, and specifically, the recommended carb servings.
+They emphasize the consequences for public health after the US and Canada launched the guidelines, and specifically, the recommended carb servings.
 Rates of obesity, type 2 diabetes and cardiovascular diseases, to name only these three chronic diseases, “have exploded”.

 The physicians pose the question that Noakes has often posed: Are official dietary guidelines making us sick?They echo Noakes’s opinion that it makes more sense for patients with diabetes to reduce their sugar intakes significantly rather than give them drugs to manage the excess blood sugar.

 Bourdua-Roy and colleagues say that they want to work with nutritionists and dieticians.
 Their aim is to help patients not just manage chronic diseases that their lifestyle choices cause but to reverse them.